VictorCallejas/Space_Odyssey/README.md

 Let's see first its chatbot function.

-The first time we talk with him we will make a brief questionnaire to better fit our preferences.
-This configuration can be changed whenever you want, simply by saying "change configuration".
+In our first conversation with Hal, we will fill a brief questionnaire to stablish our preferences.
+This configuration can be changed whenever we want, simply by typing "change configuration".
 This is one of the best features of Hal.
-He does not need to say a specific phrase, but offers us an **interaction as if it was a person**, we could say "set settings" and also **understand us**.
+We do not have to type a specific sentence, it interacts with us as if it was human.
+We could say "set settings" and it would understand us too.

-In case he does not understand you, because you have used very different words, Hal will respond "I did not understand that" (Fallback intent) and the developers will see this phrase, so he can be trained and the next time he will understand you.
+In case he does not understand you, because you have used very different words, Hal will respond "I did not understand that" (Fallback intent).
+The developers will see this sentence, so he can be trained and the next time he will understand you.

-Users can ask questions for which Hal has not been programmed to respond, in this case the developers will also see it, and they can program to respond that question.
+Users can ask questions for which Hal has not been programmed to respond.
+In this case the developers will also see it, and they can program to respond that question.
 Let's give an example:

 User: What astronaut has been more time in space?
 Hal: I'm sorry I did not understand you, but do not worry I learn fast!

-Here the developers can decide to teach him answer that question and send a notification to the user with the answer.
-When any other user asks this question again he will know how to answer it.
+Here the developers can teach him to answer that question and send a notification to the user with the answer.
+When any other user asks this question again, he will know how to answer it.

-The more people interacts with Hal, the better he recognizes the sentences and when new questions are asked he has the opportunity to learn so that he can respond to anyone later.
+The more people interacts with Hal, the better he recognizes the sentences.
+When new questions are asked, he has the opportunity to learn.
+Hal can answer any question that he have learned in any conversation.

 Let see some examples of what you can ask Hal now: